-Please note that this anti-diet gift guide contains some affiliate links.
-If you choose to purchase any of the gifts, I may earn a commission from the sale at no extra cost to you, but you will be helping to keep feel good eating™ running.
+Please note that this anti-diet gift guide may contain affiliate links.
+If you choose to purchase any of the gifts, I may earn a commission from the sale at no extra cost to you.
+You will be helping to keep feel good eating running.
 Thank you for your support!

 This spoon was created by Dietitian Rachael Bradford to provide a visual “gentle reminder and reassurance that food adds value to your world in a positive, nourishing and nurturing way” It makes a beautiful and meaningful addition to anyone’s kitchen.

-do you have any other anti-diet gift ideas to add to the list?
+Do you have any other anti-diet gift ideas to add to the list?